SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 1. The required NSE EOD files generally start becoming available after the trading day.
 2. The latest files are usually checked between **8:00 PM and 9:00 PM IST**.
 3. Once all the required files are available, they are added to the relevant source folders.
-4. The Power BI report is refreshed.
+4. The Power BI Desktop report is refreshed.
 5. Power Query combines the new data with the existing historical data.
 6. Latest-date KPIs and visuals update automatically.
+7. The updated report is republished to **Power BI Service**, and the latest available trading date is verified.

-> **Note:** If the required NSE files are delayed, the dashboard is refreshed by around **7:00 AM IST the next day**, once the data becomes available.
+> **Note:** If the required NSE files are delayed, they are checked again around **7:00 AM IST the next day**.
+The dashboard is refreshed once the required data becomes available.

 ---